KPar/KPar/README.md

 # 👋🏽 Kenny Paredes
 **`Full Stack Engineer | UX Designer | Product`**

+I'm a Full Stack Engineer with a portfolio of projects all built using a variety of technologies and best practices to offer the best value to customers.

+## My Story

 In 2018, I was selected for a competitive full stack JavaScript training program, CUNY Tech Prep, as one of 122 students out of 400+ applicants.
 Within this program, I led a team in launching a web app.

 Next, I landed an internship as a Mobile Software Engineer at Ancestry where I got hands on experience working building engaging and beneficial products.